 K-deficient soils tend to be sandy (light to medium textured), alkaline, carbonated and/or imperfectly to poorly drained in their natural state.
 Organic soils are also frequently deficient in K.

-Forage, silage, potatoe and sugar beet crops have a high K requirement; they take up and remove relatively large amounts of K from soils.
+Forage, silage, potato and sugar beet crops have a high K requirement; they take up and remove relatively large amounts of K from soils.
 When these crops are included in an intensive crop rotation on sandy soils, there is an increased risk of K deficiency.

 Potassium is a relatively inexpensive nutrient, and deficiencies can often be corrected with moderate rates of application.